 - 1/4 cup chopped fresh rosemary

 - 1/2 cup heavy whipping cream

-- Preheat oven to 425°.; Divide squash between two greased 15x10x1-in. baking pans.
+- Preheat oven to 425°.
+Divide squash between 2 greased 15x10x1-in. baking pans.
 Drizzle with oil; toss to coat.
 Bake, uncovered, stirring occasionally, until tender, 20-25 minutes.

 - Meanwhile, cook noodles according to package directions.
 In a small saucepan, combine milk and rosemary.
 Bring to a boil.
 Reduce heat; simmer, uncovered, for 10 minutes.
 Strain, reserving milk, and set aside.
 Discard rosemary.

 - In a Dutch oven, heat butter over medium heat.
 Add garlic; saute 1 minute.
 Stir in flour, salt and pepper until blended.
 Gradually add milk.
 Bring to a boil.
 Cook and stir until slightly thickened, about 2 minutes.
 Reserve 1 cup sauce; stir squash into remaining sauce.